rokka-io/rokka-client-php-cli/README.md

  * `image:copy-all`: Copies all existing image between organizations
  * `image:delete`: Delete an image from a Rokka organization by its hash
  * `image:delete-all`: Delete all images from a Rokka organization
+ * `image:delete-subjectarea`: Remove the subject area metadata from an image
  * `image:download`: Download a source image from Rokka, given its hash
  * `image:info`: Given an image hash, output its details (name, filesize, metadatas)
  * `image:list`: List all uploaded images (includes offset, limit, sort and image-search options)
- * `image:render`: Render and download an image from Rokka given its hash
+ * `image:render`: Render an image with a specified stack
- * `image:restore`: Restore the given image.
+ * `image:restore`: Restore the given image
- * `image:set-subjectarea`: Updates/adds the SubjectArea metadata to a given image
+ * `image:set-subjectarea`: Set the SubjectArea metadata to a given image
  * `image:upload`: Upload a given image file to Rokka.io

  * `stack:create`: Create a stack